Information for patients

 - Bleeding: Bleeding from the operation site can happen for up to 1 week.
 If this bleeding continues and shows no signs of stopping, you may need another operation to stop the bleeding.

-- Risks associated with general anaesthetic: You will be given a leaflet, which will explain all about your anaesthesia in detail.
+- Risks associated with general anaesthetic: You will be directed to online information, which will explain all about your anaesthesia.
 Your Anaesthetist (a Doctor with special training in anaesthetics) will discuss this with you.

 The Nurse or Doctor who carries out the risk assessment will discuss your risk factors with you and talk you through treatment to reduce your risk.